CS-5100/Satellite/README.md

 ---
 ## Project Overview

+Low Earth Orbit (LEO) satellites operate at altitudes between 100-1,200 miles above Earth's surface, enabling global communications with reduced signal latency and higher data transfer speeds compared to traditional satellites.
+However, these satellites face certain limitations - their relatively short operational lifespan of approximately 7-10 years5, requiring frequent replacements to maintain network coverage.

 The SpaceX Starlink network is currently the most extensive and technologically advanced satellite constellation in low earth orbit, offering high-speed, low-latency broadband internet worldwide.
-This work focuses on improving the performance of Starlink by solving the optimization problem of satellite positioning to achieve maximum area coverage.
+This project addresses the optimization of satellite placement in the Starlink constellation to achieve maximum area coverage.

 ## Local Search